 - United States Golf Association (USGA)

-Since the beginning of 2020 all these different handicap systems are migrated into a single World Handicap System (WHS) that is planned to be implemented worldwide in 2020-2021.
+Since the beginning of 2020 all these different handicap systems are migrated into a single World Handicap System (WHS).
+WHS will be implemented worldwide by the end of 2021.

 update: January 2021